gouravkhator/stran/app/README.md

 # Stran Frontend with React Native

+## Some Important Notes before starting off:

-> **Note: There were some issues with Node version 17.3.0, as some React-Native packages were erroring out, so I removed node_modules folder and package-lock.json file and used node version 16.13.0**
+* **Note: There were some issues with Node version 17.3.0, as some React-Native packages were erroring out, so I removed node_modules folder and package-lock.json file and used node version 16.13.0**

-> There are some issues while I run the app, tried reinstalling and installing and copying previous files.
-None resolved that.

     We can use nvm for various node version management.

+* > ⚠️ 🧐 There are some issues while I run the app, tried reinstalling and installing and copying previous files.
+The app is not loading when tried on a physical device.
+When I open that up, it just automatically closes again.
+It was running fine before.

-> Hoping that all npm packages were already installed, from full-install npm script, when run from the project's root folder.
+* > Hoping that all npm packages were already installed, from full-install npm script, when run from the project's root folder.

 ## Resourceful Links for Setup